 8. Embryo and Semen Cryopreservation – In vitro produced embryos can be cryopreserved for storage for later use or analysis.
 Likewise, semen from genetically valuable males can be collected and stored in the ART Core facility.

 9. Media Preparation – All media associated with ART Core protocols are available to researchers and modifications can be made at the investigators request.

 10. Experimental Design Assistance – Members of the ART Core team are always happy to answer questions about the resources available to researchers or work together to develop new technology to accomplish research goals.

 The ART Core maintains a cohort of rhesus macaques from which investigators may request:

-1. Oocytes/Ova – Periovulatory stage oocytes are collected by laparoscopic follicle aspiration.
+1. Oocytes and Follicular Cells – Periovulatory stage oocytes and granulosa cells are collected by laparoscopic follicle aspiration.
 The timing of the collection can coincide with a specific stage of meiosis in the oocyte.
 Animals undergo controlled ovary stimulation prior to the collection to maximize the number of possible oocytes recovered.

-2. Embryo Transfer – Pre-implantation embryos can be transferred into our recipients and monitored for the duration of the pregnancy.
+2. Embryo Transfer – Pre-implantation embryos can be transferred into our recipient animals and monitored for the duration of the pregnancy.

 3. Semen Collection and Processing – We maintain males of proven fertility as semen donors from which we can isolate motile spermatozoa for in vitro fertilization, artificial insemination for timed mating protocols, or simple sample analysis.